ghost-60/SimpleRISC-simulator/README.md

 -> Each instruction is encoded into a 32 bit value.
 -> The memory is a large array of bytes.
 A part of it saves the instructions and the rest of it is devoted to store the data.
--> Each Simple Risc instruction can be divided in 3 instruction formats:
+-> Each SimpleRISC instruction can be divided in 3 instruction formats:
     - Branch:    Contains a 5-bit opcode and 27 bit offset.
     - Register:  Encodes a 3-address instruction with two register source operands and one register destination operand.